Search

 How Much is 100 GWh?

 If that is what 1 GWh can do, what can 100 gigawatt-hours do?
 Pretty much 100 times that.
-Building off our examples above, we expect the VPPA agreement to generate enough energy to theoretically power nearly 10,000 U.S. homes a year.
+Building on our examples above, we expect the VPPA agreement to generate enough energy to theoretically power nearly 10,000 U.S. homes annually.

 Again, to put it plainly, it’s a lot of energy.